nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 An example of using the delete command in CareLink is given below.
 Notice the NRIC used in the example belongs to `David LI`.
 ![delete command example](images/deleteDavid.png)
+_Figure 13: Example of using the `delete` command to remove a person from CareLink_

 Once the command succeeds, notice that David is removed and hence no longer displayed.
-![result for 'delete S6483749D'](images/deleteDavidResult.png)
+![result for 'delete S6483749D'](images/deleteDavidResult.png) _Figure 14: Display after a successful delete command, showing the removed person is no longer listed_

 **Possible Errors:**
 - `The patient NRIC provided is not found` - When the specified NRIC does not exist in CareLink